 DAVID IRVINE (1956-64)

-For service to furthering Australian international interests and the development of trade links, particularly in negotiating a bilateral agreement with China for the supply of energy.
+Awarded an AO for service to furthering Australian international interests and the development of trade links, particularly in negotiating a bilateral agreement with China for the supply of energy.
 Mr Irvine has a Bachelor Degree with Honours in Arts, an Honorary Doctorate of Letters and an Honorary Doctorate of Science and has published two books on Indonesian culture.

 STEPHEN HODBY (1962-70)

-For service through the provision of immediate medical assistance to victims of the bombings which occurred in Bali on 12 October 2002.
+Awarded an OAM Ffor service through the provision of immediate medical assistance to victims of the bombings which occurred in Bali on 12 October 2002.
 Mr Hodby worked 18 hours straight at the main Bali hospital, treating victims and supervising untrained volunteers until the arrival of Australian military personnel.

 JOHN FAWCETT (1946-48)

-For service to the community and to international relations over many years through humanitarian projects to improve health and living standards for people in Bali.
+Awarded an AM for service to the community and to international relations over many years through humanitarian projects to improve health and living standards for people in Bali.
 In recognition of his service, Mr Fawcett has also received the Paul Harris Fellow (Rotary International Award), John Curtin University Medal, Satyalancana Kebaktian Sosial (National Indonesian Award) and the Bishop Hale Medal.

 VICTOR MURRAY (1930-31)